VORONENTHUSIAST/VORON_2.4-LUCINDA-FIRMWARE/README.md

+# VORON 2.4r2 LUCINDA
-# VORON-2.4-r2-MKS-SKIPR-Build-CUSTOM-SIZE-
+# MKS SKIPR Build

-This is my Klipper Configuration for the Voron 2.4 r2.
+This is my Klipper Configuration for the Voron 2.4 r2 using the MKS SKIPR Board with MKS Pi TS35
 <br>It contains the Macros I'm using, as well as basic printer settings, etc.
 <br> I will always be working on this and finding new ways to arrange my configuration into different files, so you will find it changes.
 A lot!

-This firmware will be used on three custom sized Voron 2.4 r2's.
-1 is currently up and running printing the second.
-<br>The second one will be finished by 10/05/2023.
-<br>The third will probably happen late 2023 / early 2024.

 **About this repository...**